BRC Certification Explained for Canadian Businesses

 In This Article:

 BRC certification is a globally recognized standard for food safety and quality management.
-In Canada, it has become increasingly important for food manufacturers as retailers and consumers demand safer, more reliable food products.
-This guide provides a clear overview of the BRC certification requirements, process, benefits, and challenges for Canadian food businesses.
+In Canada, it has become increasingly important as retailers and consumers expect safer and more reliable food products.

 What is BRC certification?

 BRC certification was developed by the British Retail Consortium (BRC).
-It is used worldwide by food manufacturers, retailers, and certification bodies to ensure food safety, legal compliance, and quality management.
+It is used worldwide by:

 Why is BRC certification important for Canadian food manufacturers?